SEO

 Traditional keyword SEO often stops too early.
 It finds the phrase, builds the page, and moves on.
 Semantic SEO looks at the wider context: what entity is this page about, what service does it support, what problem does it solve, what location does it relate to, what proof should be connected, what page should this link to, and what would Google or an AI system need to know to summarize it correctly.

 That is not a minor adjustment.
 It changes how the entire website is planned.
-The structural web design practices that make a small business site perform in search are the same practices that make semantic SEO work: clear hierarchy, clean internal links, service pages organized around real customer intent, and location signals built into the right pages — not buried in the footer.
+The structural web design practices that make a small business site perform in search are the same practices that make semantic SEO work: clear hierarchy, clean internal links, service pages organized around real customer intent, and location signals built into the right pages.
+Not buried in the footer.

 The Real Issue